Metrics for technical debt management: the basics

 Foundations for behavior guidance decisions

-The objective of technical debt management is support for behavior guidance decisions.
-Behavior guidance decisions are decisions that guide the behavior and choices of employees.
-In this case, the goal is controlling the volume of technical debt.
+The objective of technical debt management is support for behavior guidance decisions — decisions that guide the behavior and choices of employees so as to control the volume of technical debt.
 Although many frameworks exist for supporting behavior guidance decisions, they generally consist of four elements:

 Quantifiers

-An example of a quantifier is the process for estimating the MPrin of a particular kind of technical debt an asset carries.
-The MPrin quantifier definition includes an explicit procedure for measuring it.
-That is, it defines a procedure for estimating the size of the MPrin in advance of actually retiring that debt.
-After retirement, we know its value without estimating, because the MPrin is what we actually spent to complete the retirement.
+An example of a quantifier is the process for estimating the MPrin of a particular kind of technical debt borne by an asset.
+The MPrin quantifier definition includes an explicit procedure for measuring it — that is, for estimating the size of the MPrin in advance of actually retiring that debt.
+After retirement, we know its value without estimating, because the MPrin is what we spent to complete the retirement.

 Measures

 A measure is the result of determining the value of a quantifier.
 For example, we might use a quantifier’s definition to determine how much human effort has been expended on an asset in the past fiscal quarter.
-Or we might use another quantifier’s definition to determine the current size of the MPrin the asset now carries.
+Or we might use another quantifier’s definition to determine the current size of the MPrin carried by the asset.

 Metrics